uselagoon/lagoon-cli/docs/commands/lagoon_add_notification_email.md

 ### Options

 ```
   -E, --email string           The email address of the notification
   -h, --help                   help for email
   -n, --name string            The name of the notification
+      --organization-id uint   ID of the Organization
 ```

 ### Options inherited from parent commands